 This is essential.
-A key chain flashlight is perfect for those nights where you return to your hostel dorm room late—don’t piss off your roommates by turning on the lights at 3am.
+A key chain flashlight is perfect for those nights when you return to your hostel dorm room late—don’t piss off your roommates by turning on the lights at 3 am.
 The Streamlight 73001 Nano Light Miniature Keychain LED Flashlight is an amazing little flashlight that is super bright and tiny.

 Ear Plugs & Eye Mask

-There is a 300% chance that you’ll encounter multiple snorers and people who turn he light on at 3am.
-I highly recommend Hearos Ear Plugs (they’re cheap and effective) and there are a range of eye mask for sleeping.
+There is a 300% chance that you’ll encounter multiple snorers and people who turn the light on at 3 am.
+I highly recommend Hearos Ear Plugs (they’re cheap and effective) and there is a range of eye masks for sleeping.

 Travel Sleep Sheet

-Most hostel sheets were clean but is isn’t uncommon to find that some are a little less than clean… If you don’t want to chance it then I suggest a cotton Sleep Sheet.
+Most hostel sheets were clean but aren’t uncommon to find that some are a little less than clean… If you don’t want to change it then I suggest a cotton Sleep Sheet.
 Cotton can get a bit heavy and bulky so silk is another option.
-Not only do Silk Sleep Sacks feel really nice, they are also lightweight and compressible.
+Not only do Silk Sleep Sacks feel really nice, but they are also lightweight and compressible.

 Flexible Water Bottle

 These bottles are lightweight and hardly take up any room in your pack.
-I prefer these to the common “nalgene” bottles because these take up much less space.
-I like the Platypus Sport Bottle.
+I prefer these to the common “Nalgene” bottles because these take up much less space.
+I like the Platypus Sports Bottle.